Welcome to Ho Chi Minh City

 5. Street food

-Speaking of Saigon is talking about street food, just along the way, you will encounter countless street vendors with typical dishes of this place such as Xoi, Tofu, dumplings, seafood, and Che (sweet soup).
+Speaking of Saigon is about street food, just along the way, you will encounter countless street vendors with typical dishes such as Xoi, Tofu, dumplings, seafood, and Che (sweet soup).

-If you come to this city, spend 1 night in Bui Vien Street to enjoy the Saigon nightlife; pick a roadside restaurant, sip a bottle of Saigon beer and a plate of seafood, maybe you’ll love this city from that moment.
+Spend one night in Bui Vien Street to enjoy the Saigon nightlife.
+Choose a roadside restaurant, sip a bottle of Saigon beer and a plate of seafood, maybe you’ll love this city from that moment.

 Speaking of accommodation in Ho Chi Minh, there are countless choices for you.
 A luxurious 5-star hotel on the bank of the Saigon River is an option for luxurious trips, a budget hotel is an economical option, or simply a bed in a hostel in a small alley.

-Ho Chi Minh is the tourism capital of Vietnam, accounting for more than half of the number of tourists visiting Vietnam, in recent years, hotels, motels, and especially Airbnb room have grown a lot, so wherever you go in this city, there’s always a place just for you!
+Ho Chi Minh City is the largest tourist center in Vietnam, welcoming more than half of international visitors to Vietnam.
+In recent years, hotels, motels, and especially Airbnb rooms have popped up, so wherever you go in this city, there’s always a place just for you!

 Transport in Ho Chi Minh City